Terra Cotta tile floor care and cleaning instructions

 These imperfections are a natural part of Saltillo tile.
 If you have these characteristics, you do not have defective tile.
 Lime pops exist in the clay and can expose chips over the course of years.
 It’s natural and adds to the aging and rustic appearance of authentic Saltillo tile.
 Just simply clean your tile and apply a coat of sealer over the chip that results from the lime pop.
 This will prevent the clay from washing away.
 Saltillo tiles have salts and alkali naturally present in the clay which is used in manufacturing the tile.
 Soaking Saltillo in water can release these salts and cause efflorescence on the surface.
 As the water evaporates upward, the salts rise to the surface of the clay.
 Often times, this can be sanded off, clean, dry, and re-seal.
 To minimize the look of this efflorescence, we do not recommend soaking Saltillo clay prior to installation.
 When possible, purchase the tile pre-sealed, install, allow drying, and applying a top-coat sealer across the tile and grout.

-One additional note about Saltillo Mexican tile sealer:
+One additional note about Saltillo Mexican tile sealer and Terracotta floor tile sealer:

 A good quality sealer and give you a very low maintenance floor for many years.
 Choosing a poor quality sealer will create many headaches and high-maintenance.
 If you are planning re-sealing an existing floor with a new sealer, it’s imperative that you apply a new sealer that is chemically compatible with the existing sealer on the floor.
 When in doubt, test an inconspicuous area with the sealer of your choice first.
 If you plan on sealing a raw clay tile, save yourself time, money and headaches and purchase quality sealer.
 We have sealers available online or call one of our Stone and Tile Pro experts for advice.
 Qualities you should find in goodsealer include: abrasion-resistance, non-yellowing, long life-span of at least 5-7 years, UV protection, multiple gloss finish options, and anti-skid alternatives.